Looking for Business Financing?

 These financing options help hoteliers fulfill their goals and address market conditions.

-A real-world example is a regional hospitality firm in Arizona using a $10 million acquisition loan to buy hotel or a struggling resort, then investing further in renovations that attracted new visitors and revitalized the local area's tourism.
+A real-world example is a regional hospitality firm in Arizona using a $10 million acquisition loan to buy a struggling resort, then investing further in renovations that attracted new visitors and revitalized the local area's tourism.

 The Long-Term Impact of Hotel Lending